KENSINGTON PARK

 Code of Ethics

-The privilege of any Executive Board Member, appointed Unit Director or Committee Chairperson may be terminated or cancelled by the Executive Board of the KPCA for one or more of the following violations:
+The privilege of any Executive Board Member or appointed Committee Chairperson may be terminated or cancelled by the Executive Board of the KPCA for one or more of the following violations:

 Illegal Practice – Illegal practices that defy or is contrary to established laws or By-Laws of the KPCA, and/or established government laws shall give reason for the Executive Board to take action to terminate the offender.

-Exploitation of Position – Any use of the Executive Board, Unit Directors or Committee Chairpersons positions to promote, foster and/or exploit the position for personal gain or profit shall give reason for the Executive Board to take action to terminate the offender.
+Exploitation of Position – Any use of the Executive Board or Committee Chairpersons positions to promote, foster and/or exploit the position for personal gain or profit shall give reason for the Executive Board to take action to terminate the offender.

 Misappropriation of Funds – Entrusted funds or assets of the KPCA which are put to wrongful use shall give reason for the Executive Board to take action to terminate the offender.